KurtSanders/MySmartThingsPersonal/README.md

 ## My SmartThings Applications

 ### Garage Door Virtual Contact Sensor SmartApp and Device Handler (DTH)
-- Eliminates the need for using physical zwave sensors attached to MyQ controlled garage doors
+- Eliminates the need for using physical z-wave sensors attached to MyQ controlled garage doors
 - Works in concert with [MQ Lite SmartApp](https://github.com/brbeaird/SmartThings_MyQ)
 - The DTH works with your customized code which needs to:
 	- Poll an e-mail account for targeted emails from [Sears Craftsman Assurelink Website](https://assurelink.craftsman.com/) concerning your MyQ controlled garage door activity states (ie. open/close).